scottmckendry/sunsetr/README.md

 - [x] Set up AUR package
 - [x] Implement gradual transitions
-- [ ] Make sunsetr compatible with niri
+- [x] Multi-compositor Wayland support
 - [ ] Make Nix installation available

 ## 💛 Thanks

-- to the Hyprwm team for making Hyprland possible for the rest of us.
 - to wlsunset and redshift for inspiration
+- to the Hyprwm team for making Hyprland possible for the rest of us
+- to the niri team for making the best Rust-based Wayland compositor
+- to the Wayland community for the robust protocol ecosystem